adrem42/Copilot-for-FSLabs/README.txt

 4) Inside the FSUIPC folder, delete FSLabs Copilot.lua and the 'FSL2Lua' and 'Copilot for FSLabs' folders.

-**IMPORTANT**: If you have written any lua code yourself, make sure that it doesn't call any functions from the FSUIPC library except the ones that are listed below.
+**IMPORTANT**: If you have written any of your own Lua code, make sure that it doesn't call any functions from the FSUIPC library except the ones that are listed below.

 The following functions from the FSUIPC library are implemented: